Halima Abubakar spills secrets, finally opens up on affair with Johnson Sule

 Popular and controversial Nollywood actress Halima Abubakar has caused quite a stir on social media with a revelation.

-Abubakar after several call-outs and speculations has finally admitted to the public that she had an affair with a certain Johnson Sule who is popular.
+After several call-outs and speculations, Abubakar has finally admitted to the public that she had an affair with a certain Johnson Sule, who is popular.

 Halima confesses to affair with Sule